Raspac/PTL3/README.md

-THis project will be realised using Kotlin for the frontend part and mySQL for the backend part.
+This project will be realised using Kotlin for the frontend part and mySQL for the backend part.